troperville

 • Biggs spends most of his youth bodybuilding so he can join a hero team.

-• In searching for an addition to their team, the Five-Man Band search for someone absurdly strong, realizing that physical strength is where the team is most lacking.
+• In searching for an addition to their group, The Team searches for someone strong, realizing that physical strength is where the team is most lacking.

-• Defied: Biggs's first day on the job ends when he gets himself paralyzed for life by overexerting himself.
+• Defied: Biggs's first day on the job ends when The Dragon injures him so badly he's paralyzed for life.

 • Discussed: "You know how every team has a guy on it that looks like a bodybuilder?
 Why can't we get one of those guys?"